Connection Redirection Mechanism in the MariaDB Client/Server Protocol

 Usage

 Redirection is handled through a new system variable, redirect_url.
-The value defaults to an empty string, but can also contain a connection string in the conventional format (in the style of a Connector/C etc. connection url), that is:
+The value defaults to an empty string, but can also contain a connection string in the conventional format (in the style of a Connector/C etc. connection url), like this:

 {mysql,mariadb}://host[:port]

 This variable is appended to the default value of the session_track_system_variables system variable.
-If not empty, clients will be redirected to the specified server.
+Unless empty, clients are redirected to the specified server.

 • Always redirect all clients to a new location:

-• use an sql script that selects a random row from it and sets @@redirect_url to this value
+• Use an SQL script that selects a random row from that table, and sets @@redirect_url to this value.

-• dynamically redirect from the primary to one of the replicas
+• Dynamically redirect from the primary server to one of the replicas:

 Example